scoresvideos

 • The World Intellectual Property Organization (WIPO) administers international treaties on copyright, trademarks, and patents which have implications for media content and distribution

-• The oversees the which covers trade in audiovisual services and has led to the liberalization of media markets in many countries
+• The World Trade Organization (WTO) oversees the General Agreement on Trade in Services (GATS) which covers trade in audiovisual services and has led to the liberalization of media markets in many countries

 • Regional bodies such as the European Broadcasting Union (EBU) and the Asia-Pacific Broadcasting Union (ABU) coordinate and represent the interests of public service broadcasters in their respective regions